 eSIM is the future because as more and more cellular devices get introduced, especially when the 5G technology matures, relying on less detachable hardware (plastic SIM) will help the design.
-With eSIM, mobile device manufacturers can build or embed a circuit-board directly inside the mobile device, which customers can then configure based on their needs. eSIM technology gives more control to the customers by allowing them to programme the embedded SIM to register with any mobile operator of their choice. eSIM is an evolution of the existing SIM and there are clear benefits that make it worthwhile.
-There may also be some limitations, for example, if your eSIM enabled phone stops working, you can’t just pull the SIM out and insert into any other phone straightaway.
-There are two key players for eSIM; the first one, of course, the device manufacturers but then we also have the mobile operators who need to build capabilities in their systems to generate a QR code for customers so they can register on their mobile networks.
-As a result, when the overall technology matures, we may see devices with eSIM being the only option (no physical SIM) and the operators may be able to deliver eSIMs remotely and mostly online without having to give a physical eSIM pack with a QR code.
+With eSIM, mobile device manufacturers can build or embed a circuit-board directly inside the mobile device, which customers can then configure based on their needs. eSIM technology gives more control to the customers by allowing them to programme the embedded SIM to register with any mobile operator of their choice. eSIM is an evolution of the existing SIM, and there are clear benefits that make it worthwhile.
+However, there may also be some limitations; for example, if your eSIM enabled phone stops working, you can’t just pull the SIM out and insert it into any other phone straightaway.
+There are two key players for eSIM; the first one, of course, the device manufacturers, but then we also have the mobile operators who need to build capabilities in their systems to generate a QR code for customers so they can register on their mobile networks.
+As a result, when the overall technology matures, we may see devices with eSIM being the only option (no physical SIM), and the operators may be able to deliver eSIMs remotely and mostly online without having to give a physical eSIM pack with a QR code.
 At the moment, the process is not there yet and still evolving.

-Another benefit you may hear about is that having an eSIM in a device saves space for the device manufacturer which they can use for adding other features to the device.
-That benefit may only apply to those devices that are using eSIM as a replacement for the physical SIM.
-It may not be so relevant in cases where manufacturers are using eSIM as an additional SIM together with a physical SIM.
+The benefit of eSIM for device manufacturers is that having an eSIM in a device saves space which they can use for adding other features to the device.
+However, that benefit may only apply to those devices that are using eSIM as a replacement for the physical SIM.
+It may not be relevant when manufacturers are using eSIM as an additional SIM together with a physical SIM.
 The dual-SIM manufacturers can benefit from eSIM by keeping one plastic SIM and one eSIM.

 In order to set things up, you will need to go into your mobile phone settings menu to start the setup process.
 The settings are different for Android and iPhone, and some Android phones may have slight variations also.
 But generally, as a guide, you should be looking for that part in the Settings menu where they ask you for the mobile network or operator information.

 Once you are all set up, you can use your eSIM just like a normal SIM.
-You can store multiple profiles on your phone for different operators and you can switch as needed.
+You can store multiple profiles on your phone for different operators, and you can switch as needed.
 However, you can only use one at a time.